Kinga89/portfolio-1/README.md

 ## Description

 One page portfolio site that contains 3 biggest projects I have built during my first year of studies.
 It also includes information about programming languages skills, design tools I have experience in and other relevant skills that are important to work as a frontend developer.
+In projects section each project includes scrolling website animation which activates by hovering over the thumbnail.

 ## Built With